GoAbroad

 APA Dakar Semester in English or French

-Study in Dakar, Senegal – A gateway to West Africa and global opportunities!
 Pursue your studies in the heart of Francophone West Africa!
 Dakar, Senegal’s vibrant capital, is a coastal hub of economic, cultural, and humanitarian activity.
-Directly enroll at the Institut Supérieur de Management (ISM) — West Africa’s top private university — and take courses in Business, Engineering, Political Science, and Humanities, taught in English and French.
-In-house seminars led by faculty from ISM and Cheikh Anta Diop University (UCAD) deepen learning in Anthropology, Intercultural Studies, and more.
-Whether you're advancing your French or just beginning, weekly tutoring strengthens communication skills.
-Earn up to 16 U.S. credits and explore Wolof language and culture.
-Build your résumé through ISM’s Soft Skills Academy, engage with local peers, and live with a welcoming host family.
+APA students are directly enrolled at the Institut Supérieur de Management (ISM) — West Africa’s top private university — and can take classes at one or more of the following: School of Management, School of Engineering, and the Madiba Leadership Institute (political science and communications). - Take courses in Business, International Relations, Engineering, and Humanities — taught in English and French. - APA offers in-house courses led by faculty from ISM and Cheikh Anta Diop University (UCAD) in Literature, Anthropology, Sociology, Gender Studies, and Wolof Language. - An independent study or research, conducted in French, may replace one class with home institution approval. - Weekly French language tutoring strengthens communication skills. - With ISM’s mandatory Soft Skills Program, students partake in real-life projects along local peers.
 At just $12,500 for tuition, housing, meals, and full support, this academically rich, culturally immersive semester offers unmatched value — and a truly global perspective.

 Pacific Discovery